 Transfer of Undertakings

-Where, pursuant to a transfer of undertaking, there is a change in the name of the employer, the employer (whose name is on the existing Internship Employment Permit) must complete and send in to the Department of Business, Enterprise and Innovation the prescribed Transfer of Undertaking form.
-This form can now be submitted by e-mail to firstname.lastname@example.org.
+Where, pursuant to a transfer of undertaking, there is a change in the name of the employer, the employer (whose name is on the existing Internship Employment Permit) must complete and send in to the Department of Enterprise, Trade and Employment the prescribed Transfer of Undertaking form.
+This form can now be submitted by email to firstname.lastname@example.org.

-Where the change of name is pursuant to a transfer of undertaking, and it is confirmed that the terms, conditions, description and location/s of employment as specified on the existing Employment Permit remain the same, the Department of Business, Enterprise and Innovation will issue a new permit to the permit holder/s and certified copy/ies to the new employer.
+Where the change of name is pursuant to a transfer of undertaking, and it is confirmed that the terms, conditions, description and location/s of employment as specified on the existing Employment Permit remain the same, the Department of Enterprise, Trade and Employment will issue a new permit to the permit holder/s and certified copy/ies to the new employer.